 3. Logitech K380 – ₹2,900

 If you want a compact wireless keyboard that you can pack in your bag, the Logitech K380 is the cheapest option that you should go with.
 It not only features a compact design, but it also comes with Bluetooth connectivity.
 It can even connect with three different devices and is compatible with Android, iOS, macOS, and Windows.
 It comes in various attractive colours, too.
-It has circular-shaped keys that work well and the function keys double up as volume and media controls, OS navigation shortcuts.
-It lasts 2 years on a pair of AAA batteries and it is compatible with Logitech’s Options software for key customisation.
+It has circular-shaped keys that work well, and the function keys double up as volume and media controls and OS navigation shortcuts.
+It lasts 2 years on a pair of AAA batteries, and it is compatible with Logitech’s Options software for key customisation.

 4. Logitech MK540 – ₹4,200